huntrar/scrape/README.md

 * Hunter Hammond (huntrar@gmail.com)

 ## Notes
+* Pages are converted to text by default, you can specify --html or --pdf to save to a different format.

-* Text can be filtered line by line by passing one or more regexps to --filter.
+* If saving to text, lines may be filtered for keywords by passing one or more regexps to --filter.

+* Also if saving to text, you may specify specific tag attributes to extract from the page using --attributes.
+The default choice is to extract only text attributes, but you can specify one or many different attributes (such as href, src, title, or any attribute available..).

 * Pages are saved temporarily as PART%d.html files during processing.
 These files are removed automatically if saving to text or pdf.